Patron [noun]

 Claire Fuller

 Claire Fuller is the author of five novels.
-The Memory of Animals will be published in April 2023.
-Her previous, Unsettled Ground, won the Costa Novel Award 2021 and was shortlisted for the Women’s Prize for Fiction.
+Her latest, The Memory of Animals is now out in paperback and her previous, Unsettled Ground, won the Costa Novel Award 2021 and was shortlisted for the Women’s Prize for Fiction.

 Her books have been translated into more than 20 languages.
-Claire also writes flash fiction and short stories.
-Many have been published, and she has won the BBC Opening Lines short story competition, and the Royal Academy / Pin Drop prize.
+Claire also writes flash fiction and short stories and she won the BBC Opening Lines short story competition and the Royal Academy / Pin Drop prize.

 Mary Ann Sieghart